scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 ```

 Note that, because `Id[A]` is just a simple alias for `A`,
-we don't even need to refer to the return type in `TestUptimeClient`
+we don't need to refer to the type in `TestUptimeClient`
 as `Id[Int]`---we can simply write `Int` instead:

 ```tut:book:silent